Leroy Cronin

 Leroy "Lee" Cronin FRSE FRSC (born 1 June 1973) is the Regius Chair of Chemistry in the School of Chemistry at the University of Glasgow.
 He was elected to the Fellowship of the Royal Society of Edinburgh, the Royal Society of Chemistry, and appointed to the Regius Chair of Chemistry in 2013.
 He was previously the Gardiner Chair, appointed April 2009.
-In 2022, Cronin was suspended for three months from the Royal Society of Chemistry for a breach of their code of conduct.

 Biography

 Cronin was awarded BSc (1994) and PhD (1997) from the University of York.
 From 1997 to 1999, he was a Leverhulme fellow at the University of Edinburgh working with Neil Robertson.
-From 1999-2000 he worked as an Alexander von Humboldt research fellow in the laboratory of Achim Mueller at the University of Bielefeld (1999–2000).
-In 2000, he joined the University of Birmingham as a Lecturer in Chemistry, and in 2002 he moved to a similar position at the University of Glasgow.
+From 1999 to 2000 he worked as an Alexander von Humboldt research fellow in the laboratory of Achim Mueller at the University of Bielefeld (1999–2000).
+In 2000, he joined the University of Birmingham as a lecturer in chemistry, and in 2002 he moved to a similar position at the University of Glasgow.
 In 2005, he was promoted to Reader at the University of Glasgow, EPSRC Advanced Fellow followed by promotion to Professor of Chemistry in 2006, and in 2009 became the Gardiner Professor.
 In 2013, he became the Regius Professor of Chemistry (Glasgow).

-Cronin gave the opening lecture at TEDGlobal conference in 2011 in Edinburgh.
-He outlined the initial steps his team at University of Glasgow is taking to create inorganic biology, life composed of non-carbon-based material.

-Cronin has published over 450 papers, and given 560 lectures.
-He runs a large research group and holds EPSRC Programme, Platform Grants and was awarded a European Research Council (ERC) Advanced Grant.